Bhavika-2006/Scatterplot/README.md

 Here's what we're planning for the future:

-- [Feature or enhancement 1]
+- [Aspiring web developers]
-- [Feature or enhancement 2]
+- [More women in coding]
-- [And so on...]
+- [ Make a unicorn business of this ]

 ## Community and Support

 Need help?
 Have questions?
 Want to chat?
-Join our [Community](link to community platform) or reach out to us at [email or contact details].
+Join our [LOVE FOR CODES](JOIN GROUP NOW NOW!) or reach out to us at [codingislove@gmail.com].

 ## License

-This project is licensed under the [License Name] - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [BHAVIKA] - see the [LICENSE) file for details.

 ## Acknowledgments

-We'd like to express our gratitude to [mention any contributors, libraries, or inspirations].
+We'd like to express our gratitude to [MOTHER AND SCHOOL MENTORS].

 Happy coding! 🚀